IceChes/Foundation/README.md

 # Foundation
 Foundation is a high-end Cartesian bedslinger designed to be very easy to print and build, be simple to modify, and have high throughput.
+This printer exists to prove that bedslingers can be a viable alternative to other types of motion systems under certain circumstances.

 Current version: 1.0 "red".